Viewing the Northern Lights is on many people’s bucket lists. To be honest, it wasn’t really on mine.

 I certainly wouldn’t have made a special trip to Iceland just to see them, that’s for sure.
 But since I was there for work anyway, and had the opportunity, I thought ‘Oh well, may as well…’ So I took my tripod, and made sure to read a few articles about how best to capture them.
 You know, just in case…

-The first time the opportunity raised its head was two days into the trip, and it happened to be my birthday.
+The first time the opportunity to see the Aurora raised its head was two days into the trip, and it happened to be my birthday.
 I’d had a great but tiring day filming in a glacier ice cave and my lovely colleague had fed me just one G&T in the hotel as a birthday treat.
 It made me incredibly sleepy.
 Then the news went round the hotel: “Northern Lights!”

 I reluctantly followed the other guests across an icy car park and up a hill behind the hotel.
 No coat, no camera.
 Little wonder then that I only stayed for about 15 minutes before going to bed.
 ‘There’ll be another chance,’ I thought.
 Later, my colleague came back, breathless with excitement.
 He’d seen them!
 I was too tired to care.